 As new moms (or other people with crazy schedules and little time) trying to add one more thing to keep track of can be quite the hassle.
-Adding gardening to that schedule can seem daunting but with these six garden tips you will be eating fresh food from your own garden as if magic fairies were tending to your garden for you.
+Adding gardening to that schedule can seem daunting.
+With these six garden tips you will be eating fresh food from your own garden as if magic fairies were tending to your garden for you.
+Using these tips I was able to minimize the time spent tending to the garden without sacrificing yield.

 My Past Experience With Gardening